-Following on from Part 1 of our Decking Guide, Part 2 talks about some of the more common problems that can affect decking maintenance.
+Following on from Part 1 of our Decking Guide, in Part 2 Wood Finishes Direct talk about some of the more common problems that can affect decking maintenance.
 We also take a look at the various types of decking treatments on the market and the differences between them.

 Common garden decking problems